 Always read carefully the terms and conditions of any contract and check for hidden costs.
 Be wary of pre-payment or providing credit card details upfront in case you need to cancel or change your mind.

-If you don’t reach a satisfactory outcome, contact NSW Fair Trading on 13 32 20 or vist our website.
+If you don’t reach a satisfactory outcome, contact NSW Fair Trading on 13 32 20 to help resolve or assist.
 We provide free information about your rights and options to solve the dispute.